argius/Stew4/FEATURE.md

 ## New Features

+The new features in version 4.1 are nothing.

 The new features in version 4 are listed below:

 Special command "-s" - Executing file as script
-:   Execute a file as script (JavaScript).
+:   Execute a file as script.
     This feature can be used instead of a command class.
+    (On version 4.0, only JavaScript was supported.)

 Special command "?" - display environment info (not OS ENV) :   Display System Properties.
 (System.getProperty)